sigstore/cosign/doc/cosign_attest.md

       --oidc-provider string                                                                     Specify the provider to get the OIDC token from (Optional).
 If unset, all options will be tried.
 Options include: [spiffe, google, github-actions, filesystem, buildkite-agent]
       --oidc-redirect-url string                                                                 OIDC redirect URL (Optional).
 The default oidc-redirect-url is 'http://localhost:0/auth/callback'.
       --predicate string                                                                         path to the predicate file.
+      --record-creation-timestamp                                                                set the createdAt timestamp in the attestation artifact to the time it was created; by default, cosign sets this to the zero value
   -r, --recursive                                                                                if a multi-arch image is specified, additionally sign each discrete image
       --registry-password string                                                                 registry basic auth password
       --registry-token string                                                                    registry bearer auth token